-- Asperger's syndrome is an autism spectrum disorder that impacts on a person's communication and socialization abilities.
+- Asperger's syndrome (AS) is a type of autism spectrum disorder (ASD) that affects communication and socialization skills.

-- A child with Asperger's syndrome may show signs of the disorder within their first year of life.
+- A child with AS may show signs of the disorder within their first year of life.

-- Asperger's syndrome is more common in males than females.
+- AS more often affects males than females.

-- Signs of Asperger's syndrome include, obsessive interests, formal speech, rituals, social isolation, delay in motor skills, lack of imagination and sensory difficulties.
+- Signs of AS include obsessive interests, formal speech, rituals, social isolation, delay in motor skills, lack of imagination and sensory difficulties.

-- Various therapies, teaching of strategies, and other approaches can have a positive impact on the quality of life of a person with Asperger's syndrome.
+- Teaching strategies can enhance the quality of life of a person with AS.

 What is Asperger's syndrome?